«

 history

-The history view of the database includes the present and all of the past, unfiltered.
+The history view of the database includes the present and the unfiltered past, including retractions.
 This makes the history view ideal for querying the complete history of an entity, or group of entities.

 (def history (d/history db))